 - 1. Business as Mission Demonstrate a firm understanding of the Christian call to business as a ministry based on references to scripture. - 2.
-Business Analytics Students will be able make data-driven business recommendations utilizing comprehensive research skills. - 3.
-Creative Strategy Formulation Students are able to apply critical thinking theory to create strategic initiatives for business growth and sustainability in various market segments.
+Business Analytics Make data-driven business recommendations utilizing comprehensive research skills. - 3.
+Creative Strategy Formulation Apply critical thinking theory to create strategic initiatives for business growth and sustainability in various market segments.